Jestzer/LMFOOLS/README.md

 To-do:
 - Figure out how to get macOS and Linux lmgrd and lmutil to show up in the file picker
-- Remove blank icon from update and error windows